Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 } // end sqmag()
 ```

-The input stream port is declared as <span style="color: orange; font-family: Consolas;">input_stream\<T\></span>, where <span style="color: orange; font-family: Consolas;">T</span> is the typename specified in the template parameter list.
-Similarly, the output stream port is declared as <span style="color: orange; font-family: Consolas;">output_stream\<T\></span>.
+The input stream port is declared as ``input_stream\<T\>``, where ``T`` is the typename specified in the template parameter list.
+Similarly, the output stream port is declared as ``output_stream\<T\>``.

-<span style="color: orange; font-family: Consolas;">readincr_v\<N\>( )</span> is an API which takes <span style="color: orange; font-family: Consolas;">N</span> values from an input stream and places them into a vector register.
+``readincr_v\<N\>( )`` is an API which takes **N** values from an input stream and places them into a vector register.
 Note that:

-  * The AIE tile stream is 32 bits wide running at 1.25GHz on the [VCK190 platform](https://www.amd.com/en/products/adaptive-socs-and-fpgas/evaluation-boards/vck190.html)
+* The AIE tile stream is 32 bits wide running at 1.25 GHz on the [VCK190 platform](https://www.amd.com/en/products/adaptive-socs-and-fpgas/evaluation-boards/vck190.html)
-  * The PL stream may be 32, 64 or 128 bits wide (defined in the ADF graph) running at a slower clock (usually half or a quarter of the AIE clock)
+* The PL stream may be 32, 64, or 128 bits wide (defined in the ADF graph) running at a slower clock (usually half or a quarter of the AIE clock)
 * There are FIFO and [clock domain crossing](https://www.maven-silicon.com/blog/clock-domain-crossing) circuits at the AIE array and PL boundary such that:
   * a 32-bit PL stream running at half the AIE clock will provide 32-bit data to the AIE tile at half the AIE tile rate, potentially resulting in stalls (with the AIE tile waiting for data to be available)
   * a 64-bit PL stream running at half the AIE clock can provide 32-bit data to the AIE tile at the AIE tile rate
   * a 128-bit PL stream running at a *quarter* of the AIE clock can provide 32-bit data to the AIE tile at the AIE tile rate

-<span style="color: orange; font-family: Consolas;">aie::abs_square\<T\>( )</span> is an API which calculates the squared magnitude of the input.
+``aie::abs_square\<T\>( )`` is an API which calculates the squared magnitude of the input.

-<span style="color: orange; font-family: Consolas;">writeincr( )</span> is an API which writes values from a vector register to an output stream.
+``writeincr( )`` is an API which writes values from a vector register to an output stream.
 The number of elements to write is determined by the size of the vector register.

 <img src="./images/stream.gif">

 ### Unit Test for Squared Magnitude Module

 Directory structure:

 ```sh
 $ cd ../../unit_tests/sqmag
 $ tree